ices-tools-dev/doc/README.md

 - Users should provide their full name in their GitHub profile (https://github.com/settings/profile).

+- Users should register their GitHub user name at https://taf.ices.dk/github.
+  This allows you to be added as a member of your ICES Working Groups on GitHub and get write access to repositories.

 - Repositories should be kept under 1 GB and should mainly contain code and configuration files.
 Large datasets, images, and documents are better stored elsewhere.